Emergency Plumbing in Tacoma & Pierce County 24/7 Live Answer Free Second Opinion Quality Plumbing Services

 Strange water heater noises are rarely emergencies, but they are reliable early warnings.
 Addressing them early reduces long-term repair costs, improves performance, and extends system life.

-Call us today to get your water heater operating efficiently and noise-free.
+📞 Call or text us today at 253-231-7015 to get your Tacoma water heater operating efficiently and noise-free.

 Popping or rumbling noises are most commonly caused by sediment buildup inside the tank.
 Minerals settle at the bottom and trap water underneath.
 When the water heats, small steam pockets form and collapse, creating noise.
 This is a common issue in tank-style water heaters, especially in areas with harder water.